 If you do not have some measure of control over at least one of these two variables, you simply cannot control any future state of the universe.
 And if you are unable to control any future state of the universe, then—regardless of how it may feel to us—we are incapable of making a true, free decision.
 Instead, events are moving through you, and you are being given the perception that you made a choice.

 Even if you accept that the two levers are it (i.e. there is nothing supernatural), there is an additional requirement: that there is no as yet unknown physical law that allows the will to control things at any level.
 That is a huge assumption.
-Given that, determinism does seem to follow.
+Given that we accept that we know all there is to know about physical laws, determinism does seem to follow.
 So, is consciousness merely a mere emergent property of the brain, a neat trick that evolved to give us a Darwinian advantage over the animals?
 Is everything we ever do predetermined from the moment of the big bang?
-If that’s true, why should I ever care about anything?
+If that’s true, why should we care about anything?